cybozu-go/neco/docs/dctest.md

 `make test` accepts this variable.

-The value of `SUITE` is interpreted as a Go package name.
-You can write a new test suite and specify its package name by `SUITE`.
-As a side note, the forms of `./bootstrap`, `./upgrade`, `./functions`, and `./reboot` are more proper.

 ### `DATACENTER`

-When building the base of upgrading test with `SUITE=./bootstrap`, you can choose reproduced environment by specifying `DATACENTER` make variable.
+When building the base of upgrading test with `SUITE=bootstrap`, you can choose reproduced environment by specifying `DATACENTER` make variable.
 The value can be `staging` or `production`.

-This variable makes sense only when `SUITE=./bootstrap` is specified.
+This variable makes sense only when `SUITE=bootstrap` is specified.

 `make test` accepts this variable.